 The Company continues to take steps to match its production levels to market needs.
 The Company has substantially reduced production at its Coal Creek surface mine in Campbell County, Wyoming and plans to idle the mine in the third quarter.
-The planned idling is not expected to have a material impact on the Company's revenues or results of operations.
 The Company also plans to maintain a production level of approximately 60 million tons from its Black Thunder mine near Gillette, Wyoming.
 Demand for Powder River Basin coal has more than doubled in the past decade.
 The Company is optimistic that the continuing increase in demand, coupled with its recent actions, will be reflected by stronger prices for PRB coal in the future.